MicrosoftDocs/dataexplorer-docs/data-explorer/stream-analytics-connector.md

 ---
-title: Azure Data Explorer connector for Azure Stream Analytics (Preview)
+title: Ingest data from Azure Stream Analytics into Azure Data Explorer (Preview)
-description: This article shows you how to create an Azure Data Explorer connection for Azure Stream Analytics. ms.reviewer: sharmaanshul ms.topic: how-to ms.date: 06/26/2022
+description: In this article, you'll learn how to ingest (load) data into Azure Data Explorer from Azure Stream Analytics. ms.reviewer: sharmaanshul ms.topic: how-to ms.date: 06/26/2022
 ---

-# Azure Data Explorer connector for Azure Stream Analytics (Preview)
+# Ingest data from Azure Stream Analytics into Azure Data Explorer (Preview)

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 Azure Data Explorer offers ingestion from Event Hubs, IoT Hubs, blobs written to blob containers, and Azure Stream Analytics jobs.